-Inside: Learn how to make a clothespin and watercolor monarch butterfly craft to celebrate the monarch’s late summer migration to Central Mexico.
+Inside: In this post, learn how to make a beautiful clothespin and watercolor monarch butterfly craft to celebrate the monarch’s late summer migration to Central Mexico.

 Inspired by our latest trip to the nature center’s butterfly garden, my kids and I got crafty at home with color diffusing paper, liquid watercolors, and clothespins.

 Though our clothespin and watercolor monarch butterfly craft doesn’t look exactly like the real thing, we still had a lot of fun.

 How to Make a Clothespin and Watercolor Monarch Butterfly Craft

 The monarch butterfly has a very interesting life cycle.
 Every year, 4 generations of monarch butterflies are born.
 The 4th generation, born in late summer, migrates from North America to Central Mexico to overwinter until spring.

 In late-August/early September in many parts of the Eastern and Midwest United States, nature centers host “Monarch Days” where community members can watch monarch butterflies migrate and even tag and release butterflies for Monarch Watch.

 Search your local metro parks website to find a monarch butterfly event in your city!

 To Make This Monarch Butterfly Craft You Will Need